Alert RivCo allows emergency managers and public safety first responders to rapidly alert and warn the public in the event of emergencies.

 Some cities in Riverside County have a city alerting system as well.
 Click on your city in the map below to see if your city has its own alerting system, and make sure you register for that system too.

-To register cell phones and Voice Over Internet Protocol (VOIP) use the registration portal below.
-Traditional, landline phone numbers are automatically registered -- even if the number is unlisted.
-If you have already registered you can update your information by logging in to the Swift911 Portal.
+To register cell phones and Voice Over Internet Protocol (VOIP) use the registration portal.
+Traditional landline phone numbers are automatically registered -- even if the number is unlisted.

 A: Alert RivCo is used to alert and warn residents and businesses of Riverside County in the event of emergencies such as wildfires, floods, hazardous materials, severe weather, and certain law enforcement incidents.
 Alert RivCo is part of a group of alert and warning tools used in Riverside County.
 Other systems include the Emergency Alert System (EAS), and the Emergency Digital Information System.